irchelp/irchelp.github.io/irchelp/authoring.md

 ## Other Acceptable Licenses

-Other licenses that we find accept include any of the following:
+Other licenses that we find acceptable include any of the following:
    * Older revisions of any of the preferred creative commons licenses or GFDL
    * GFDL with invariant sections, subject to the editorial acceptability of the invariant sections.
    * GPL